noplacenoaddress/RNMnetwork/Part 4 - My experience/2 - saray.md

 *But I didn't know it.
 I was an ignorant.
 I'm so sorry Saray, I'm crying all the days.
 I'm so sorry sweetie.
 I'm so sad to not completely understand you.
 Sorry.*

+He create a tool, what I've described as Mantis.
+A tool to hunt new pries of this hell network, a prostitute to satisfy special services, and a suicide actress.
+All of this with coercion over her baby.
+All of this with mental violence.
+All in the pyramid number four of the "Illuminati" pseudo dictatorship gain money over her body.
+All.
+And I know all of them, I'm writing this book to let my readers understand the real danger that has got a big stalker like him a the democratic society.
+She has been violating her for eleven years and has never even made her a sign because with the steam machine and unreal engine visual cortex injection it makes her lives the most horrible experiences full of blood pain and violent sex.
+In Barcelona many girls are in the same condition.
+No one knows how to denounce this monster.
+And I want to stop it.
+She is her slave.
+She needs help.

 ### External links

 1. https://en.wikipedia.org/wiki/Sedative